 What Does Course Rigor Mean for High School Students?

-Classes with certain designations, such as AP, Honors, Regents, Accelerated, IB, and others, are generally considered to be rigorous courses or have higher strength of curriculum.
+Classes with designations such as AP, Honors, Regents, Accelerated, IB, and others, are generally considered to be rigorous courses with higher strength of curriculum.

 Why does curriculum strength matter?
 It indicates two important qualities to college admissions officers:

 - the student actively seeks out academic challenges

 - the student succeeds in these rigorous courses by getting good grades

 How Do Admissions Officers Evaluate Academic Rigor of Your Student’s Curriculum?